The Best Scuba Diving in Texas – 15 Gorgeous Dive Spots

 Inks Lake near Austin

 The Inks Lake is a gorgeous oasis around 50 minutes from Austin.
-The amazing rock formations in the lake are home to a gorgeous array of marine life; the striped bass swimming the water is definitely considered the star of the show.
+The amazing rock formations in the lake are home to a gorgeous array of marine life; the striped bass swimming in the water is definitely considered the star of the show.
 It is 60 feet deep and a great location for seasoned and beginner divers alike.

 It is important to bring your own tank of air since diving facilities in the area are limited.